-- Premises School Business Manager - Curriculum Subject Leaders/Key Stage Leaders/Deputy Head - Off-site Visits Group Leader - Individual/specific Teaching Staff/School Business Manager (as appropriate)
+Premises School Business Manager

+Curriculum Subject Leaders/Deputy Headteacher

+Offsite Visits Group Leader

+Individual/specific Teaching Staff/School Business Manager (as appropriate)

 Areas of work or activities that are deemed to be more hazardous are likely to have detailed, documented arrangements to minimise the associated risks.
 It is the responsibility of staff to make yourself aware of the contents of those relating to your area of work.